 If you cannot find your boat straight away, keep swimming and your boat will pick you out.
 Once you have found your own assigned boat, continue on your way.

 There will be a number of relay teams of 2-4 swimmers in the water.
 They will be run as follows:

-One swimmer (Swimmer 1) from each relay team will swim with their team support boat at all times.
-The rest of the relay members, from all Relay teams, will wait aboard the Holding boat for relay team members.
-Each time a changeover is to occur, a designated RIB, will ferry the new swimmer (swimmer 2) from the Holding boat, to their team RIB.
-Swimmer 2 will get into the water behind swimmer 1.
-Once swimmer 2 has swum past their swimmer 1, they can get out of the water.
-They will then be ferried back to the Holding boat, where there will be warm clothes and supplies.
+Swimmer 1 will start from Aughinish.
+The rest of the relay members will wait aboard their support boat.
+Each time a changeover is to occur, Swimmer 2 will get into the water behind Swimmer 1.
+Once Swimmer 2 has swum past their Swimmer 1, they can get out of the water.
+They will then wait on their support boat, where they should have left their warm clothes and supplies.

 The swim will finish at Blackrock Tower in Salthill.